 Right now, Fichman says, the City has 920 people on its waiting list for trees.
 Some of that is seasonal—TreePhilly can only plant trees at certain times of the year, when they are available.
 And it means, Fichman says, that “more residents are recognizing the benefits of tree coverage to the health of their family, neighborhood, and city.”
 But there is also only funding for a certain number of trees per year.
 “The problem,” Fichman notes, “is not that we don’t have locations to plant.
 The problem is that we don’t have enough money to buy trees to plant.”

 Last year, the City spent $378,500 on planting trees, with money from Parks & Rec, the Water Department and grants; this year, that number is almost double, at $725,000, largely because of an additional $250,000 grant from the state Department of Environmental Protection.
-That is a huge increase.
+PHS planted another 900 trees last year, using about 1,000 volunteers throughout the city.
 But it’s still not enough to do the job.
 For comparison: After New York City Mayor Mike Bloomberg announced in 2007 an effort to plant 1 million trees in 10 years, the Parks Department committed around $350 million to reach its goal.
 And it did—two years early.

 How might Philly increase its tree canopy—or achieve any new goals that come from the latest tree study?
 Here are some ideas: